FizzerYu/UNSR/README.md

 ## Reference
-This code was original from [RCAN](https://github.com/yulunzhang/RCAN) with modification
+This code was original from [RCAN](https://github.com/yulunzhang/RCAN) with modification.